Top places to live in Cornwall Bude

 Poughill on the outskirts of Bude has some beautiful properties with sea views and is commensurately more expensive – Flexbury in Bude itself is an up-and-coming neighbourhood with some bargains still to be had.
 Slightly inland, Stratton is an old village where you can even find a few thatched cottages.

 Temple and Sea-Fever (previously Sazerac Social) are both popular and well-rated, as is The Beach at Bude.
 Scandi-inspired Electric Bakery serves up pastries and other baked goods from Wednesday to Saturday.
-Local chef Tim Spedding (ex-Ledbury, Clove Club and Coombeshead Farm) and his partner Louise are currently offering home delivery of a restaurant meal in a box and collaborates on supper clubs and food nights locally.
+When lockdown 3.0 is over we look forward to trying out new kid on the block, Potters properly but from Feb, they’ll be a pop up fish and chips place.

 Bude is full of little independent shops including a specialist wine shop, a yoga shop and microbrewery as well as the more usual larger supermarkets on the outskirts.
 The high street is typical for a Cornish town including Fat Face, Mountain Warehouse, Saltrock, Boots, WH Smith and Holland & Barrett.
 Just outside the town is Norton Barton Artisan Food Village, home to award-winning charcuterie and rum, among other things.

 The beaches are beautiful, with something for everyone, from surfers to families.
-Bude Sea Pool is probably one of Cornwall’s most well-known tidal pools, accessible when the tide is out at Summerleaze Beach.
+Bude Sea Pool is probably one of Cornwall’s most well-known tidal pools, accessible when the tide is out at Summerleaze Beach and just down the coast you’ll find the sandy Widemouth Bay.
 Boscastle and Tintagel are not far away to the south and head north up into Devon to the steep pedestrianised cobbled village of Clovelly.
 RHS Rosemoor is just over the Devon border inland.

 AVERAGE HOUSE PRICES